Cannes Lions: The Muddled Metaverse

-The metaverse discussion was very muddled at Cannes Lions 2022.
+The metaverse discussion was very muddled this year.
 This wasn’t a crypto or NFT conference where the rooms were filled with people who eat, breathe, and sleep all things metaverse, but I suspect next year the programming will include the metaverse.
 There were a lot of skeptics and some unwarranted slander directed at Gary Vaynerchuk, aka Gary Vee, a business and media agency owner who is betting on NFT’s and crypto, since the collapse of crypto.

 Let me clear up some confusion because the metaverse is not going anywhere.

 Cryptocurrencies are built using blockchain technology.
 Blockchain doesn’t need crypto to work, but crypto needs blockchain to work.
 A cryptocurrency is to a blockchain what email is to the Internet: a small part of an extremely innovative, world-changing piece of technology.* Same with NFT’s.
 The crypto collapse is not a signal that the future of the metaverse is a farce.

 However, decentralization is a huge part of the promise of the metaverse, so saying “I told you, so” at the collapse of crypto won’t help move culture forward.
 When someone makes a blockchain or decentralized app, they need some way to reward users and miners.
 People also create a token to be used for their particular blockchain or dapp in order to reward people for using or contributing to it.